 Anything from standing push ups to decline push ups, anything is game.
 Standing and doing wall push ups is where beginners start while decline push ups, with your feet on a chair or a table, is where you get into advanced moves.
 Check out this video where I explain how to do push ups for the beginners to the advanced.

+Oh, and by the way, it’s all about intensity.
+You can do 100 pushups easily if you are doing wall push ups!
+I know I can do that!
 I hope this helps you add the awesome push ups move to your current work out plan!

 Although I lost weight following the Half Meal Habit, SOMEONE sure could use some push ups workouts, lol!